 Editor’s Note: Warmer weather isn’t far away.
 Late winter and spring often bring floods.
 Be ready.
 According to a recent long range weather forecast I heard a few days ago, Missouri (where I live) won’t have flooding like in 2011 because there’s not nearly as much snow pack to the North.
 We’re still in drought […]

 As preppers we usually think in terms of sheltering in place or bugging out.
 But what if you’re caught at work, school or somewhere else away from home when disaster strikes?
-How will you get back home?
+What about getting home?
 What should you have with you to survive?
-Alex Smith (no relation) has written a book about that […]
+Alex Smith (no relation) has written a book about that called Getting […]

 The smell of wood smoke brings back memories of crowded family reunions at my great grandmother’s tiny house with its wood stove in the kitchen.
 If you’ve got a wood heat stove, you know the everyday ins and outs of what it takes to keep one going.
 If you’re living off the grid–or depending on […]